 Good-Paying Careers With the Most Yearly Job Openings

-Within the District, several career fields tend to come with higher-than-average wages and have thousands of openings each year, but you'll need post-secondary training in order to qualify for many of them.
+Within the District, several career fields tend to come with higher-than-average wages and have thousands of openings each year.
+You'll need post-secondary training to qualify for many of them.
 Below are five examples, drawn from DOES projections and BLS wage data:

-General and operations managers (2,777 yearly openings): Oversee the staff and direct the daily functions of a business.
+General and operations managers (2,777 yearly openings): Oversee the staff and direct an organization's daily functions.
 It's important to have some relevant industry experience, and you will likely need to have a bachelor's degree.

 - Average yearly wage: $153,000

-Management analysts (2,295 yearly openings): Study the way an organization operates and recommend measures to boost efficiency and profitability.
+Management analysts (2,295 yearly openings): Study how an organization operates and recommend measures to boost efficiency and profitability.
 While a bachelor's degree is the minimum requirement, some positions call for an MBA.

 - Average yearly wage: $107,000